 In order to compensate for the gratuitous amount of material used in the design and construction of the lower half of the Saucony

 Xodus Iso 2’s, the upper was made to be as light and breathable as possible.
-This was accomplished with the use of an anti-debris mesh, which does an excellent job protecting your feet from dirt and rocks while providing adequate airflow.
+This was accomplished with the use of an anti-debris mesh, which does an excellent job of protecting your feet from dirt and rocks while providing adequate airflow.
 A heel collar and clips placed all down the front of the foot maintain a tight fit and allow for a small amount of fine-tuning.
-This is an impressive upper for a pair of trail shoes, but the waterproofing
+This is an impressive upper for a pair of trail shoes, but the waterproofing is unfortunately mediocre.

 Despite having a great deal of material used in the midsole and outsole of these trail shoes